 Families can talk about the impact of being overweight as a teenager.
 What are some of the specific challenges that teens face when they weigh more than what is generally considered healthy and/or physically attractive?

-you don't think you're at a healthy weight, what steps can you take to make yourself healthier?
+Parents: How can you help your teen cope with these challenges?
+Teens: if you don't think you're at a healthy weight, what steps can you take to make yourself healthier?

 How should a person balance the importance of being at a healthy weight with having a positive body image regardless of her/his size?
 How does the media impact the way we think about our weight and the importance it has on our every day lives?

 - Network: MTV

 - TV rating: TV-PG

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.